 The All-grades programs in music education, visual arts, and world language education lead to a Bachelor of Science degree in those content fields.
 The Jacobs School of Music offers the degree program in that respective field.
-Detailed information and advising about those particular programs is provided by those schools.
+Detailed information and advising about that particular programsis provided by Jacob School of Music.

-Successful completion of the Bachelor of Science in music education, visual arts, and world language programs requires meeting both academic content and performancebased standards, as assessed at different points by the respective schools.
+Successful completion of the Bachelor degree in music education, visual arts or world language program requires meeting both academic content and performancebased standards, as assessed at different points by the respective schools.
 The All-grades teacher license in Indiana mandates a content field; a target population at developmental levels of early and middle childhood, early and late adolescence and young adulthood; and multiple assignments in the school settings of kindergarten, elementary, middle school/junior high or high school grades Preschool - 12 (P-12).